AndreasAhrens/D1-boards/readme.md

 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D
+## History
+Borrowed some code from my Mailbox repo to make MQTT work and added OLED code.
+## License
 MIT Licence